 - Have a healthy baby.

 How can I arrange for a doula?

-Tell your healthcare provider as soon as you know that you want to work with a doula.
-You can ask to work with a doula at any point in
+Tell your healthcare provider that you would like to have doula care for your labor and birth.
+You can ask to work with a doula at any point in your birth process.